-Domino makes it easy for multiple people to collaborate on a project, or to share your projects publicly.
+Domino makes it easy to collaborate on projects, and share project outputs.

-There are two central controls that affect who has access to your project: the project's "visibility" settings, and the project's "collaborators".
+There are two controls that affect who has access to your project:

 At times, especially when running Domino on premise, you may want to make your project visible to everyone by default.
 You can change your project's "default" visibility by going to the project's settings page.
 There are three different visibility options: